vincentekt/barcs/README.md

 satisfy the requirement.

 #### Code
-1. Pure scala
+1. Pure scala.
-2. Map partition on Array A, broadcast Array B as dictionary
+2. Map partition on Array A, broadcast Array B as dictionary.
-3. Map partition on Array B, broadcast Array A as dictionary
+3. Map partition on Array B, broadcast Array A as dictionary.
-4. Map partition on Array A and Array B
+4. Map partition on Array A and Array B and then do a join.

 ### Commands
 1. Question 3 a: ${SPARK_HOME}/spark-submit --class bar.ds.cs.three_a --master "local[2]" /home/vladislav/Projects/barcs/target/scala-2.11/barcs-assembly-0.1.jar --arr_a_path /home/vladislav/Documents/arr_a --arr_b_path /home/vladislav/Documents/arr_b --arr_c_path /home/vladislav/Documents/arr_c_local